Radiant Logistics, Inc. (RLGT) CEO Bohn Crain on Q1 2021 Results - Earnings Call Transcript

 Bohn Crain

-No. I think these margins will hold through peak, certainly to this next quarter, it would be my general expectation, then we'll kind of see what kind of what happens, kind of on the backside of the of the holiday -- traditional holiday push.
+No. I think these margins will hold through peak, certainly through this next quarter, it would be my general expectation, then we'll kind of see what -- kind of what happens, kind of on the backside of the holiday -- traditional holiday push.
 But at least for this next quarter, I would think kind of current environment will continue, at least -- at least for this next quarter.
 And perhaps beyond, depending on -- obviously, because there is a lot of moving parts now with global trade and Presidential transitions and some of those things that will ultimately have an impact.
 And part of that will ultimately also be impacted by how quickly the asset base guys get out their checkbooks and start reinvesting in incremental transportation assets.

 Jason Seidl

 Right.
-How should we actually think about your balance sheet?
+How should we think about your balance sheet?
 I mean, because -- clearly, it's been strengthening here; you paid down more debt this quarter.
-What are the -- sort of the leverage numbers that you're shooting for?
-Again, acquisitions aside right now.
+What are the -- sort of the leverage numbers that you're shooting for, again acquisitions aside right now.

 Bohn Crain

-Well, we I guess we should start with hoot-and-holler [ph] of some sort.
+Well, I guess we should start with hoot-and-holler of some sort.
 I mean, we're approaching being effectively debt free.
-So you think about kind of the economic environment that we've come through and our ability to continue to deleverage the balance sheet; I think it's pretty extraordinary.
+So, you think about kind of the economic environment that we've come through and our ability to continue to deleverage the balance sheet; I think it's pretty extraordinary.
 So, I think you should think our balance sheet is really pretty right now.
-So I would start there, it really is pretty; I'm particularly proud of our -- of really what we've been able to do with our balance sheet, where we stand, what that means in terms of financial flexibility and actionability to do deals, should opportunities present themselves.
+So, I would start there, it really is pretty; I'm particularly proud of our -- of really what we've been able to do with our balance sheet, where we stand, what that means in terms of financial flexibility and actionability to do deals should opportunities present themselves.
 But all kidding aside, I would think our kind of normalized leverage would be plus or minus 2.5 times debt; excuse me, 2.5 times EBITDA.
-And obviously, we could flex up a little bit there, if we had to, or circumstances warranted.
-But on a on a normalized basis, that's kind of how we would think about it.
+And obviously, we could flex up a little bit there, if we had to, or circumstances warranted, but on a normalized basis, that's kind of how we would think about it.

 Jason Seidl